choefele/CCHMapClusterController/README.md

 The `marginFactor` property configures the additional map area around the visible area that's included for clustering.
 This avoids sudden changes at the edges of the visible area when the user pans the map.
 Ideally, you would set this value to 1.0 (100% additional map area on each side), as this is the maximum scroll area a user can achieve with a panning gesture.
 However, this is affects performance as this will cover 9x the map area for clustering.
 The default is 0.5 (50% additional area on each side).

 To debug these settings, set the `debugEnabled` property to `YES`.
 This will display the grid used for clustering overlayed onto the map.

+## Positioning cluster annotations

+For aesthetic reasons, you don't want to line up cluster annotations evenly as this would make the underlying grid obvious and look odd.

 ## Finding a clustered annotation